Manage the Electronic reporting (ER) configuration lifecycle

-Make a template available so that it can be used in other Finance and Operations instances:
+Make a template available so that it can be used in other instances:

-- Transform a document template that was created in Finance and Operations into an ER configuration, and export the configuration from the current Finance and Operations instance as an XML package that can be stored either locally or in LCS.
+- Transform a document template that was created into an ER configuration, and export the configuration from the current application instance as an XML package that can be stored either locally or in LCS.

-- Transform an ER configuration into a Finance and Operations document template.
+- Transform an ER configuration into an application document template.

-- Import an XML package that is stored either locally or in LCS into the current Finance and Operations instance.
+- Import an XML package that is stored either locally or in LCS into the current instance.

 Customize the template of an electronic document:

-- Bring a template from LCS into the current Finance and Operations instance as an ER configuration.
+- Bring a template from LCS into the current instance as an ER configuration.

 - Design a custom version of an ER configuration, and keep a reference to the base version.

-Integrate a template with a particular business process, so that it's available in Finance and Operations:
+Integrate a template with a particular business process, so that it's available in the application:

-- Configure settings so that Finance and Operations starts to use an ER configuration, by referring to that configuration in a process-related parameter.
+- Configure settings so that the application starts to use an ER configuration, by referring to that configuration in a process-related parameter.
 For example, refer to the ER configuration in a specific Accounts payable payment method to generate an electronic payment message for processing invoices.

 Use a template in a specific business process: